A Boy Named Sue: Inspiration

-Cash also performed it on his own musical variety show, ending the song with the line, "And if I ever have a son, I think I'm gonna name him...
+Cash also performed it on his musical variety show, ending the song with the line, "And if I ever have a son, I think I'm gonna name him...
 John Carter Cash", referring to his newborn son.
 Cash also performed this variant at the White House in April 1970; in later years, however, he would restore the original "any name but Sue" ending, but change the wording to "if I ever have another son".
-When Cash performed with The Highwaymen in the 1980s and 1990s, he would end the song by saying "if I ever have another boy, I think I'm gonna name him Waylon, or Willie, or Kris." referring to bandmates Waylon Jennings, Willie Nelson, and Kris Kristofferson.
+When Cash performed with The Highwaymen in the 1980s and 1990s, he would end the song by saying, "if I ever have another boy, I think I'm gonna name him Waylon, or Willie, or Kris." referring to bandmates Waylon Jennings, Willie Nelson, and Kris Kristofferson.

-According to Shel Silverstein's biographer Mitch Myers, it was June Carter Cash who encouraged her husband to perform the song.
+According to Shel Silverstein's biographer Mitch Myers, June Carter Cash encouraged her husband to perform the song.
 Silverstein introduced it to them at what they called a "Guitar Pull," where musicians would pass a guitar around and play their songs.

-Silverstein later wrote a follow-up named "The Father of a Boy Named Sue" on his 1978 Songs and Stories in which he tells the old man's point of view of the story.
+Silverstein later wrote a follow-up named "The Father of a Boy Named Sue" in his 1978 Songs and Stories in which he tells the old man's point of view of the story.
 The only known recording of the song by a major artist is by Shel Silverstein himself.
 Various cover artists have covered this song since then.

+Cash performed the song at the Nixon White House in 1970, at the request of an aide.

+At the 12th Annual Grammy Awards in 1970, Cash won the "Best Country Vocal Performance, Male" award and Silverstein won "Best Country Song" for the song.